atyho/IFC-Data-Science-in-Central-Banking/spark_installation.md

 For command line interface, simply type ``pyspark`` in your terminal.

 To run Spark on Jupyter Lab, install the [findspark](https://pypi.org/project/findspark/) package by typing ``pip install findspark``.
-Include the following script before in your Jupyter notebook before ``import pyspark``
+In your notebook, include the following script before ``import pyspark``
 ```
 import findspark
 findspark.init()